pvougiou/galaxy-debloating-guide/README.md

 ## Wiping Cache Partition
 It usually advised to wipe the cache partition of your device, after any apps removal.
 This can be performed as follows:
 1. Shut-down the device and connect to a PC using a USB cable
 2. Hold the power and volume up buttons at the same time until the phone jumps into Recovery Mode
 3. Release buttons and confirm Wipe Cache Partition

+Please note that the cache partition wiping process might be different across other devices of the Samsung Galaxy family.

 ## References